 After decades of only being used in guacamole, avocado is in the midst of a renaissance.
 Americans have finally become hip to all the benefits this fruit (yes, it’s a fruit!) has to offer.
-It’s packed with cholesterol-lowering healthy fats, vitamin E, and potassium, adds a creamy, silky texture to foods, and is just plain delicious.
+It’s packed with cholesterol-lowering healthy fats, vitamin E and potassium; it adds a creamy, silky texture to foods, and is just plain delicious.
 Finally, it’s the almighty avocado’s time to shine.

 Top 50 Amazing Avocado Recipes

-Stuck on how to get more of the green goodness in your diet?
-I’ve got you covered.
-From piling it onto your breakfast toast to sneaking it into cookies, I’ve rounded up some of the best avocado recipes around the web featuring the almighty avocado.
-Remember to stick to organic grass-fed cow or goat cheese in these recipes and sprouted grain bread or sourdough bread.
+I’ve rounded up some of the best avocado recipes around the web featuring avocado.
+Remember to stick to organic, grass-fed cow or goat cheese in these recipes and sprouted grain, gluten-free or sourdough bread.

 Move over, Egg McMuffin, there’s a new breakfast sandwich in town.
-Just switch the regular english muffin with a sprouted grain muffin and you’ve got a mash-up of awesome flavor and texture.
-Avocado is added to the standard egg-and-cheese combo and topped with red onions, cucumbers, arugula, and tomatoes for a hearty start to the day.
+Just switch the regular english muffin to a sprouted grain muffin, and you’ve got a mash-up of awesome flavor and texture.
+Avocado is added to the standard egg-and-cheese combo and topped with red onions, cucumbers, arugula and tomatoes for a hearty start to the day.

 Skip plain, buttered toast and opt for this heart-healthy version instead.
-Hummus, smashed avocados, and eggs get spread on toast (stick to sprouted grain!) and sprinkled with chopped tomatoes.
+Hummus, smashed avocados and eggs get spread on toast.
+The finishing touch?
+Chopped tomatoes.
 Add crushed red pepper or hot sauce for extra heat and dig in.

 Veggies and chicken sausage are browned to perfection then cooked alongside eggs and topped with avocado.
 This recipe makes an outstanding brunch meal — but I think it’d taste just as great for dinner, too.
-Try replacing the feta with raw sheep cheese.
+Try this recipe with goat feta.

-Perfect when you have some extra time in the mornings or as an easy supper meal, this frittata gets comes together in the slow cooker.
-There’s no flipping or watching the stove, just a healthy, hands-free meal.
-Add or substitute other veggies as you please; spinach and mushrooms would be especially tasty in this, and switch out the parmesan with some delicious raw grass-fed cow’s milk cheese.
+Perfect when you have some extra time in the mornings or as an easy supper meal, this frittata comes together in the slow cooker.
+There’s no flipping or watching the stove … just a healthy, hands-free meal.
+Add or substitute other veggies as you please; spinach and mushrooms would be especially tasty in this, and switch out the parmesan with some delicious raw, grass-fed cow cheese.

-This Mexican-inspired huevos ranchero requires just 5 ingredients but it packs a flavor punch.
-While you can make the eggs any way you’d like, I vote for serving them over-easy: the yellow yolk combining with refried beans, salsa, and avocado is hard to resist.
+This Mexican-inspired huevos ranchero requires just five ingredients, but it packs a flavor punch.
+While you can make the eggs any way you’d like, I vote for serving them over-easy.
+The runny yolk combining with refried beans, salsa and avocado is hard to resist.

-Forget boring spaghetti sauce and noodles with this insanely good avocado pasta.
-Avocados, lemon, basil, and garlic are thrown in the food processor with a dash of olive oil for a silky sauce.
-And you don’t even need to use grain pasta for this one — brown rice noodles or spaghetti squash make a great substitute.
-Skip the canned corn, and only use organic non-GMO corn if you choose, or just toss in your favorite veggies and you’ve got dinner on the table in less than 20 minutes.
+Forget boring spaghetti sauce and noodles; this avocado pasta is insanely good.
+Avocados, lemon, basil and garlic are thrown in the food processor with a dash of olive oil for a silky sauce.
+And you don’t even need to use a wheat-based pasta for this one — brown rice noodles or spaghetti squash make a great substitute.
+Skip the canned corn (or only use organic, non-GMO corn if you choose) and just toss in your favorite veggies, and you’ve got dinner on the table in less than 20 minutes.

 Instead of adding the fixings after grilling, these burgers are cooked with all the good stuff right in them.
 The result is a juicy patty stuffed with fresh avocado and spicy mayo — no need for condiments.